I would not have you fall in love with me

 Too passionate a person to endure.

-I beg you: do not fall in love with me.
+I pray you do not fall in love with me.